 c. d.

 Figure S5.
-Univariate exposure-response curves and 95% confidence bands for each element with the other elements fixed at the median among female. (a) univariate exposure-response curve for Cd; (b) univariate exposure-response curve for Rb; (c) univariate exposure-response curve for Cs; (d) univariate exposure-response curve for Sn.
+Univariate exposure-response curves and 95% confidence bands for each element with the other elements fixed at the median among females.
+X-axis referred to the log10-transformed concentration of a certain element.
+Y-axis (estimate) referred to estimated univarite correlation of a certain element with the lifetime cumulative cancer risk. (a) univariate exposure-response curve for Cd; (b) univariate exposure-response curve for Rb; (c) univariate exposure-response curve for Cs; (d) univariate exposure-response curve for Sn.

 b.